mui/material-ui/docs/data/joy/components/list/list.md

 ### Horizontal list

-To show a list in a horizontal direction, you can use the `orientation="horizontal"` prop on the List component.
+Use the `orientation="horizontal"` prop on the List component to display the List horizontally.

 {{"demo": "HorizontalList.js"}}